 [Ts'au Kung defines this as: "Our country adjoining the enemy's and a third country conterminous with both."
 Meng Shih instances the small principality of Cheng, which was bounded on the north-east by Ch'i, on the west by Chin, and on the south by Ch'u.]

 so that he who occupies it first has most of the Empire at his command, is a ground of intersecting highways.
-7. When an army has penetrated into the heart of a hostile country, leaving a number of fortified cities in its rear, it is serious ground.

 [The belligerent who holds this dominating position can constrain most of them to become his allies.]